 Sixteen million acres.
-That number should be written on the walls of every USDA office in America, etched into the marble of every courthouse in the rural South, and taught in every American history class that claims to tell the truth about how wealth is created — and how it is destroyed — in this country.
+That number should be written on the walls of every USDA office in America.
+It should be etched into the marble of every courthouse in the rural South.
+It should be taught in every American history class that claims to tell the truth about how wealth is created — and how it is destroyed — in this country.

-Sixteen million acres is the amount of farmland owned by Black Americans at the peak of Black agricultural land ownership in 1910, when nearly one million Black farmers — constituting 14% of all American farmers — worked land they had acquired through extraordinary effort in the decades following Emancipation (Gilbert, Sharp & Felin, Southern Rural Sociology, 2002).
+Sixteen million acres is the farmland Black Americans owned at the peak of Black agricultural land ownership in 1910.
+Nearly one million Black farmers — 14% of all American farmers — worked land they had acquired through extraordinary effort in the decades following Emancipation (Gilbert, Sharp & Felin, Southern Rural Sociology, 2002).

 They had started with nothing.
-Released from slavery with no land, no capital, no tools, no livestock, and no government program designed to help them acquire any of it.
-And in forty-five years, through grinding labor, meticulous saving, and the kind of communal resource-pooling that would later be called cooperative economics, they had accumulated sixteen million acres of American farmland.
+Released from slavery with no land, no capital, no tools, no livestock, and no government program designed to help them get any of it.
+In forty-five years, through grinding labor, meticulous saving, and communal resource-pooling, they had accumulated sixteen million acres of American farmland.

-Today, Black Americans own approximately two million acres of farmland.
-Approximately 49,000 Black farmers remain, constituting 1.7% of all American farmers (USDA National Agricultural Statistics Service, 2022 Census of Agriculture, 2024).
+Today, Black Americans own roughly two million acres of farmland.
+About 49,000 Black farmers remain — just 1.7% of all American farmers (USDA NASS, 2022 Census of Agriculture, 2024).

 The loss of fourteen million acres — nearly 90% of what Black families had built — is the largest transfer of farmland from a racial minority in American history.
 The cause is not mysterious.
 It was not neutral market forces.
 It was engineered, facilitated, and in many cases directly executed by the United States Department of Agriculture.